gbmhunter/blog/content/electronics/components/capacitors/_index.md

 #### Flexibility

 Ceramic capacitors are sometimes tested and rated to be able to withstand a minimum _bending flex_.
 One example is the [Kemet VW80808 (FT-CAP)](https://content.kemet.com/datasheets/KEM_X7R_FT_VW_AUDI.pdf) range of ceramic capacitors which can withstand 5mm bending flex.
 These are aimed towards automotive use (but not exclusive to).
-The large bending flex specification is achieved by designing flexible termiation caps at each end of the capacitor, which stops the transfer of stress from the PCB to the fragile ceramic capacitor body.
+The large bending flex specification is achieved by designing flexible termination caps at each end of the capacitor, which stops the transfer of stress from the PCB to the fragile ceramic capacitor body.

 ### Electrolytic